speedment/speedment-doc/pages/datastore.md

       }
 ```

-With this class and a Datastore `store` an aggregation can be expressed as follows.
+With this class and an EntityStore `store` an aggregation can be expressed as follows.

 ```java
       Stream<Float3> stream = Aggregator.builder(store, Float3::new)